keithalewis/lac/README.md

 specifies the return type and the types of all required arguments.

 `Lac` uses the dictionary to define variables.
-Once added to the dictionary it is looked up as described above on any remaining input.
+Once added to the dictionary it is looked up as described above on remaining input.

 The dictionary can have multiple entries with the same key.
 The most recently added key is found during lookup.